thomas-rife/PANIC/README.md

 ### Example 1: Comparision function

 In PANIC function declarations need to have explicitly typed parameters.
 In addition, if, else, and elif statements are very Pythonic, however, they don't need to end with colons.
-Variable assignments follow the form name: literal.
+Variable assignments follow the form `name: literal`.
 This is because we use the equals sign to test for equality.
 Because the function returns void the return type does not need to explicitly be marked, similar to Swift.

 <table>
 <tr> <th>PANIC</th><th>JS</th><tr>